ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 1. the key you use to move forward through a snippet's tabstops, and
 1. the key you use to move backward through a snippet's tabstops.

-See the [LuaSnip README](https://github.com/L3MON4D3/LuaSnip#keymaps) for official examples.
+See the [LuaSnip README's keymaps section](https://github.com/L3MON4D3/LuaSnip#keymaps) for official examples.

-This is easiest to do in Vimscript.
+Setting these keymaps is easiest to do in Vimscript (because they use Vimscript's conditional ternary operator), so the examples below are in Vimscript.
-(See `:help vim.cmd()` for running Vimscript from within Lua files).

 **Choose one** of the following two options: